Bambam320/DnD-Battle-Arena/README.md

-# University Project
+# Dungeon and Dragons Information and Battle Arena

-This is a single-page application that allows the user to look at a random selection of books available in the courses offered at the mini-school from the home page.
-There is functionality that allows creating an account with a teacher or student role as well as a login page to change the users' rights.
-There are two components, one for faculty members and one for students, that allow the user to display all books in all courses.
-The faculty members can assign questions to each book and the students can answer all assignments assigned to a book.
+This is a single-page application that allows the user to look through all the spells offered in the Dungeon and Dragons game.
+The spells can be added to pre-made characters available on the website or a newly created character, by the user.
+The characters can be placed in the arena where they will duke it out until there is only one victor.
+The spells can be removed from and added to a character to increase their chances of winning.

 ## Table of Contents